summerfallinteractive/summerfallpublic/README.md

 - 📫 How to reach us?
 Take a look this mail: summerfallinteractive@gmail.com

 **Summerfall Interactive**
-*This repo is now empty, but soon we have some projects to push it*
+*This is our public repository.
+This containing the main community developer releases for our projects - keep this area clear.*

 **This repo is used by community releases - so not search the meaning of life.**